-The site introduces adult, family and school audiences to the natural world as both a source of inspiration and learning.
+The site introduces adult, family and school audiences to the natural world as lens for better understanding our past.
 Programs give visitors up-close and personal interactions with nature – not as passive bystanders, but as active participants who touch, smell, taste, learn new vocabulary and develop observational and listening skills.
 Watch our Calendar of Events for a full schedule of programs and events in the meadow.

 The traditional household kitchen garden has been re-imagined as a Children’s Garden with a complete schedule of programs and activities.
 Check our Calendar of Events for more.